GlueOps/terraform-snowflake-foundation/tf_setup.md

 GRANT ROLE ACCOUNTADMIN TO USER terraform
 ```

-5. Submit request to Snowflake to create Snowflake Organization and add accounts to organization.
+5. Submit an email request to Snowflake to create Snowflake Organization and add accounts to organization.

 6. Grant `ORGADMIN` role to `<company_key>admin` and `backupadmin` users
 ```sql